-As an interesting side note, you might have heard that Germany was quoted a seven year delivery timeline to get back 300 tonnes of gold which was stored for free for the Germans courtesy of the New York Federal Reserve.
-Although there is no firm evidence this looks like a typical case of bullion leasing with the lease being over in 7 years – see an article on the subject that we published in February 2013.
+As an interesting side note, you might have heard that Germany was quoted a seven year delivery timeline to get back 300 tons of gold which was stored for free for the Germans courtesy of the New York Federal Reserve.
+Although there is no firm evidence this looks like a typical case of bullion leasing with the lease being over in seven years – refer to an article on the subject that we published in February 2013.

-We do not lease bullion out on principle.
+We do not lease bullion (or EV metals) or out of principle.
 Furthermore our “Reserved” storage characteristic and the legal ownership status of our customers make bullion leasing by design very difficult or straight up impossible as the bullion, due to ownership transfer, is not on our balance sheet.

-Bullion storage is based on a chain of trust and a set of legal contracts that extend from the customer, through intermediaries, all the way to the vault where bullion is stored.
-Each link implies additional legal, jurisdictional and financial exposure, so the fewer the number of links the better.
+Storing bullion and base metals, is based on a chain of trust and a set of legal contracts that extend from the customer, through intermediaries, all the way to the vault or warehouse where the metals are stored.
+Each link implies additional legal, jurisdictional and financial exposure, so the fewer the number of links, the better.
 Because it is an industry practice by dealers not to fully disclose to customers where or with whom bullion is stored or which repatriation and Force Majeure clauses are in effect, the customer would know only about the first link of his storage counterparty chain and have little real understanding how vulnerable their bullion is in a systemic crisis.

-Counterparty chains matter because your bullion is only as safe as the weakest link in your chain.
-Should an Intermediary, in a systemic crisis scenario, go bankrupt you might find out too late that your bullion claim only goes as far as the bankrupt intermediary – which might be a company you never heard about – and that, as an unsecured creditor, your claim to recover assets of the bankrupt intermediary is very low in the order of repayment (seniority) and second to secured creditors (e.g. banks which always secure themselves) of the bankrupt intermediary.
+Counterparty chains matter because your metal is only as safe as the weakest link in your chain.
+Should an intermediary in a systemic crisis scenario go bankrupt, you might find out too late that your bullion claim only goes as far as the bankrupt intermediary – which might be a company you never heard about – and that, as an unsecured creditor, your claim to recover assets of the bankrupt intermediary is very low in the order of repayment (seniority) and secondary to secured creditors (e.g. banks, which always secure themselves via fixed and floating charges) of the bankrupt intermediary.

-As of 2016 Silver Bullion has a positive balance sheet of over 8 million SGD (6 million USD) and an official recorded capitalization of 2.5 million SGD in the company’s BizFile report (see explanation in a later paragraph).
+As of 2018 Silver Bullion has a positive balance sheet of over SGD12 million SGD (over USD 9 million) worth of net assets and an official recorded capitalization of SGD 2.5 million in the company’s BizFile report (refer to explanation in a later paragraph).
 Compared to our operating expenses these are very high financial reserves, allowing the company to operate for almost 10 years without revenue if needed which is much higher than typical businesses.
-When storage revenue is added the company can operate indefinitely even without new sales.
+When storage revenue is taken into consideration, the company can operate indefinitely even without new sales.

-The Safe House SG, which required extensive initial capital investments, was financed 90% from internal funds by Silver Bullion while 10% came directly from Gregor Gregersen, Silver Bullion’s founder.
-Neither Silver Bullion nor The Safe House have any debt and Silver Bullion owns 120,000 ounces of silver and 800 ounces of physical gold outright allowing for substantial in-stock inventory and thereby enabling customer ownership more efficiently.
+The Safe House, which required extensive initial capital investments, was financed 90% from internal funds by Silver Bullion while 10% came directly from Gregor Gregersen, Silver Bullion’s founder.
+Neither Silver Bullion nor The Safe House have any debt and Silver Bullion owns 210,000 ounces of silver and 1,900 ounces of physical gold and platinum, outright allowing for substantial in-stock inventory and thereby enabling customer ownership more efficiently.

-Each report costs 5 SGD (4 USD, payable via credit card) and takes about 5 minutes to obtain.
+Each report costs about SGD 5 (USD 4, payable via credit card) and takes about five minutes to obtain via e-mail.
 It is worthwhile to review such a file as it essentially lifts a curtain off the company, revealing hard facts and allowing you to independently verify claims that companies might make.
-If you are going to become a client of a storage program in Singapore it is worth spending 5 minutes and 5 dollars to review this report and counterparties on the counterparty chain.
+If you are going to become a client of a storage program in Singapore it is worth spending five minutes and five dollars to review this report and counterparties on the counterparty chain.

 To obtain company reports go to ACRA BizFile.

 Insurance comes in many guises.
-For a vault operator insurance is a major cost so lowering an insurance through exclusions can make a big difference to the bottom line.
-Depending on the type of coverage and an insurance companies inspector assessment some type of coverage might simply not be granted, such as infidelity, which could be seen too risky for the insurer.
+For a vault operator insurance is a major cost, thus lowering an insurance through exclusions can make a big difference to the bottom line.
+Depending on the type of coverage and an insurance company’s inspection assessment some type of coverage might simply not be granted, such as infidelity, which could be deemed too risky for the insurer.

-As Silver Bullion Pte Ltd has moved into the vaulting business through The Safe House SG, we have acquired our own insurance policy instead of relying on direct insurance from an outsourced vault provider.
+As Silver Bullion Pte Ltd has moved into the vaulting business through The Safe House, we have acquired our own insurance policy instead of relying on direct insurance from an outsourced vault provider.

 Obtaining an extremely strong all-risk vault insurance at good rate was probably the most important milestone for Silver Bullion and The Safe House as our insurance essentially removes all physical storage risk and has a better coverage than most established vaults.